chirazzzz/speed-typing-game/README.md

 }
 ```

 The other major thing was React hooks, especially useEffect and useRef.
-Was intresting figuring out the game logic on paper before coding and thinking about when useEffect would render.
+It was interesting figuring out the game logic on paper before coding and thinking about when useEffect would render.
 Hit a snag deploying to Netlify so needed to include 'eslint-disable-next-line' to make it play nice.

 ```react
 useEffect(() => {